Top Gear test track: Chevrolet Lacetti (2006–2010)

 In the 11 November 2007 episode, Simon Cowell retook his status as the holder of the fastest lap with a time of 1:45.90.
 According to Clarkson, the cameramen said they had never seen such consistency in the practice laps.
 However, Cowell was knocked off the top spot in Series 11 by Jay Kay, who now holds the fastest time in the Lacetti, although Clarkson selected the fastest of Jay Kay's times rather than the last run, which was slower than Cowell's time, seemingly due to a dislike of Cowell (he claimed earlier in the episode that Cowell had been at the top of the leaderboard for too long).
 Had this not happened, Cowell would have been knocked off the top by Grand Designs host Kevin McCloud.

 Clarkson has referred to the part of the board with times of 1:51 and over as the 'Thespian Zone' due to the propensity for classically trained actors to post slow times.

 Series 11 featured a slight change to the format, with two 'Stars' per episode instead of the previous one (although there had been a couple of editions in previous series' with more than one guest).
 Each of the pair are professionally associated with their fellow guest, usually both either act in or present the same TV show.
 Unlike previous episodes where two stars have appeared, the stars drove individual laps without the other present in the car.

-On 28 March 2010, Richard Hammond attended the demolition of the two 550 ft chimneys at Lafarge Cement's Northfleet Works.
+On 28 March 2010, Richard Hammond attended the demolition of the two 550 ft chimneys at Lafarge's Northfleet Cement Works.
 On the first episode of Series 15, it was shown that the Lacetti was partially crushed by placing it in the path of one of the falling chimneys.